ferritinman/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Create an Admin User

-I have create an user in my AWS account which is part of an group which has a policy "AdministratorAccess".
+I have created a user in my AWS account which is part of a group which has an AWS managed policy "AdministratorAccess".

 ### Use CloudShell